-Later Levels started at the end of December 2016 and since that Christmas, I’ve written 289 posts (with this one taking the honour of being 290th).
-I hadn’t realised it had been so many and now I’m wondering just how many words that equates to?
-Anyway, it’s thanks to Kelly from Why We Play Games that I’ve had a chance to take a look back through them and remember those I really enjoyed writing.
+Later Levels started at the end of December 2016 and I’ve written 289 posts (with this one taking the honour of being 290th).
+It’s thanks to Kelly from Why We Play Games that I’ve had a chance to take a look back through them and remember those I really enjoyed writing.

 She very kindly nominated the blog, along with some other amazing writers I’m flattered to be in the company of, for a Sunshine Blogger award earlier this month.
 It struck me that I’d written previous articles about the subjects covered by many of the questions she posed to her nominees, so I’d thought I’d use this opportunity to take a nostalgic trip down blogging memory lane.
 Here are some of Later Levels’ best bits dedicated to Kelly!

 What is the game that you play the most?

 Right now it’s Guns of Icarus Alliance, an online co-operative game featuring flying airships.
 It’s not the sort of title I’d usually play but I became hooked after getting roped into a match at Rezzed in April when the developers needed one last player to take part.
 Let me know if you want to Come fly with me.

 In last year’s Christmas collaboration, one of the questions we answered was about our Festive gaming memories.
 Mine was about something that happened involving a PlayStation 4 and an excited young kid, around a year after I met my stepson for the first time.

 What is your favourite gaming series?

 Monkey Island is a favourite (more about that in The Games That Define Us collaboration) but there are two more.
 There’s Fable, as the original title was the one that got me back into gaming and made me WLTM: Peter Molyneux; and the other is The Longest Journey as it’s The series I love, but can’t finish.